Documentation

 Eraser [X]

 Click or drag over existing markups to erase them.
-Works on all markup types including freehand, rectangles, text, and stamps.
+The eraser has a 10 px radius — any object within this distance will be removed.
+Works on all markup types including freehand paths, rectangles, text, and stamps.
+Supports undo (Ctrl+Z).

 Cutout [K]

 Drag to create a white rectangle that masks underlying PDF content.
+Unlike other markups that draw on top, cutouts appear as white holes in the document.
 Useful for redacting sensitive information or hiding sections of a drawing.

 Tip: Cutouts are always white and opaque.
 They sit above the PDF background but below other markups, so you can still annotate over a cutout area.